CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 ## Introduction

+[**NEW !!!**] The FBMN allows to generate molecular networks from MSE and Ion Mobility Spectrometry (IMS) data with MS-DIAL, or Progenesis QI, MetaboScape.

 **Feature-Based Molecular Networking** (FBMN) is a computational method that bridges popular mass spectrometry data processing tools for LC-MS/MS and molecular networking analysis on [GNPS](http://gnps.ucsd.edu).
-The supported tools are: [MZmine2](featurebasedmolecularnetworking-with-mzmine2.md), [OpenMS](featurebasedmolecularnetworking-with-openms.md), [MS-DIAL](featurebasedmolecularnetworking-with-ms-dial.md), [MetaboScape](featurebasedmolecularnetworking-with-metaboscape.md), [XCMS](featurebasedmolecularnetworking-with-xcms3.md), and [Progenesis QI](featurebasedmolecularnetworking-with-progenesisQI.md).
+The supported tools are: [MZmine](featurebasedmolecularnetworking-with-mzmine2.md), [OpenMS](featurebasedmolecularnetworking-with-openms.md), [MS-DIAL](featurebasedmolecularnetworking-with-ms-dial.md), [MetaboScape](featurebasedmolecularnetworking-with-metaboscape.md), [XCMS](featurebasedmolecularnetworking-with-xcms3.md), [Progenesis QI](featurebasedmolecularnetworking-with-progenesisQI.md), and the [mzTab-M format](featurebasedmolecularnetworking-with-mztab-m.md).

 The main documentation for Feature-Based Molecular Networking is provided below.

 The Feature-Based Molecular Networking (FBMN) workflow is available on GNPS via:

 - [The Superquick Start page for FBMN](http://dorresteinappshub.ucsd.edu:5050/featurebasednetworking).
-This page enables rapid submission of jobs with default parameters.
+This page enables rapid submission of jobs with limited options.

 - [The standard GNPS interface page for FBMN](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22FEATURE-BASED-MOLECULAR-NETWORKING%22,%22library_on_server%22:%22d.speclibs;%22%7D) (you need to be logged in GNPS first).